ammunk/hpc/README.md

 ### Lightning

-Lightning is built on pure PyTorch and requires your code to be written using a certain structure.
+Lightning is built on PyTorch and requires your code to be written using a certain structure.
 It has a lot of functionality, but it attempts to streamline the training process to be agnostic to any particular neural network training program.
 Lightning includes loads of functionalities, but fundamentally you can